nodejs/node/doc/api/errors.md

 -->

 Too much HTTP header data was received.
-In order to protect against malicious or malconfigured clients, if more than 8KB of HTTP header data is received then HTTP parsing will abort without a request or response object being created, and an `Error` with this code will be emitted.
+In order to protect against malicious or malconfigured clients, if more than 8KB of HTTP/1 header data is received then HTTP parsing will abort without a request or response object being created, and an `Error` with this code will be emitted.

+The maximum amount of HTTP/1 header data could be configured and changed when building node by using `./configure --http-max-header-size=MAX` for example.

 <a id="MODULE_NOT_FOUND"></a>
 ### MODULE_NOT_FOUND